joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 {% endhighlight %}

 With this setup the documentation is kept in a completely separate directory.
-This is beneficial to keep out project top folder clean.
+This is beneficial to keep our project top folder clean.
 It is also the `documentation` directory that we eventually want to serve using GitHub pages.
 Other project structures can of course also be used by adjusting some of the paths in upcoming steps.